Please call in case of sewer overflow, backup or other emergency.

 When trying to locate a sewer problem, never open manholes or other District structures.
 Due to potential hazards, only District personnel are authorized to open and inspect these structures.

-If the sewer problem is found to be in the building sewer, the property owner can hire a contractor to make repairs or, if equipped, can make repairs themselves.
-Contractors are listed in the yellow pages of the phone book under “Plumbing – Drain & Sewer Cleaning” or “Sewer Contractors”.
+If the sewer problem is found to be in the building sewer, the property owner can hire a plumbing contractor to make repairs or, if equipped, can make repairs themselves.
+Seek out a licensed plumber with good references.
 If you plan to hire a contractor, we recommend getting estimates from more than one company.

 Before any work is begun, a permit is required from the District.
 Once you are aware of a problem with your building sewer, it should be repaired as soon as possible.
 Sewers which leak or overflow are a public health risk and can damage the environment.

 When digging to make building sewer repairs, it is very important to know where other utilities are located so that damage can be avoided.
 Most utility companies belong to a locating service called Underground Service Alert (USA).
-By calling USA at 1-800-642-2444, the utility companies will be notified that you are planning to dig and will come out, free of charge, to mark the location of their utility lines.
+By calling USA at 811 or accessing USA online at www.digalert.org, the utility companies will be notified that you are planning to dig and will come out, free of charge, to mark the location of their utility lines.